alastairreid/teensykey/README.md

   mode instead.
 (I want to get a power meter first so that I can see if this matters.)

+* Instead of running in the main loop, it may be better to scan in a timer interrupt so that I can run another program in the foreground.
+  Better yet would be to get the matrix to generate interrupts when a key is pressed so that if nothing is happening the processor is completely asleep.

 * I keep thinking about adding a mini joystick and sending mouse move commands.
   I am not sure if there is any point unless I also have mouse buttons though.